slbailey/Retrovue/docs/domain/Scheduling.md

 ScheduleService is the primary consumer of the Broadcast Scheduling Domain models.
 It:

 - Reads BroadcastScheduleDay to determine active templates
-- Retrieves BroadcastTemplateBlock entries for content selection rules
+- Retrieves ScheduleTemplateBlock entries for content selection rules
 - Queries Asset for eligible content (`state='ready'` and `approved_for_broadcast=true`)
 - Generates BroadcastPlaylogEvent records as scheduling output
-- Uses BroadcastChannel configuration for timing and grid alignment
+- Uses Channel configuration for timing and grid alignment

 **Critical Rules:**